Airlines introduce two-person cockpit rule after Alps crash

 An Egypt Air flight 990 from Los Angeles to Cairo crashed into the Atlantic Ocean, killing all 217 on board, in 1999.
 The cause is disputed but U.S. investigators determined the probable cause was deliberate action by the relief first officer.

-Additional reporting by David Morgan, Alwyn Scott, Jeffrey Dastin, Allison Martell; Editing by Peter Graff and Andrew Heavens
+Additional reporting by David Morgan, Alwyn Scott, Jeffrey Dastin, Allison Martell, Naomi Tajitsu and Siva Govindasamy; Editing by Peter Graff, Andrew Heavens and Rachel Armstrong